CE-Programming/CEmu/README.md

 # CEmu
 An open-source third-party TI-84 Plus CE / TI-83 Premium CE calculator emulator.
 With a core made in C and GUI in C++ with Qt, it works natively on many platforms.
+The core is even compilable with Emscripten, so as to be able to make a web-based version.

 ## TODO list
 ### Core